andrewn6/andrewhummus/README.md

 15, rust, systems and infra.

-trying to build a tool to help traffic engineers and traffic engineering firms better plan and analyze traffic.
+trying to build a tool to help traffic engineers and traffic engineering firms better plan and analyze traffic flow
 ## Skills

 - [Rust](https://rust-lang.org)